-UCEM Refund and Compensation Policy
+4. UCEM Refund and Compensation Policy

-If UCEM is no longer able to preserve continuation of study, students should refer to UCEM Refund and Compensation Policy (opens new window).
+This section of the student protection plan sets out UCEM's policies and procedures for refunds and compensation.
+If UCEM is no longer able to preserve continuation of study, students should refer to the UCEM Refund and Compensation Policy.
 The Policy provides information on the refunds that students would be eligible for, including:

-- students in receipt of tuitions fee loans from the Student Loans Company - students who pay their own tuition fees - students whose tuition fees are paid by a sponsor - the payment of additional travel costs for students affected by a change in the location of their course.
+- students in receipt of tuition fee loans from the Student Loans Company - students who pay their own tuition fees - students whose tuition fees are paid by a sponsor - the payment of additional travel costs for students affected by a change in the location of their programme